Minxrod/sbc/readme.md

 cd sbc/
 make -f makefile
 ```
-If it works, the output executable file will be called 'test'.
-You can provide the necessary resource files in the resources/ directory.
+If it works, the output executable file will be called 'sbc'.
+You can provide the necessary resource files in the resources/ directory, following the same process as for NDS/DSi.

+To add programs and resources to run/load, place your .PTC files in the programs/ directory.

 # Licenses